openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

     -lb <omz_idr>/demos/action_recognition_demo/python/driver_actions.txt
 ```

-When a single image is applied as an input, the demo processes and renders it quickly, then exits.
-To continuously visualize processed results on the screen, apply the `loop` option, which enforces looping over processing a single image.
+You can save processed results to a Motion JPEG AVI file or separate JPEG or PNG files using the `-o` option:

-The demo allows saving of processed results to a Motion JPEG AVI file or separate JPEG or PNG files when `-o` option is used.
-To save processed results in AVI file, the name of output file with `avi` extension should be specified with `-o` option, for example: `-o output.avi`.
-To save processed results as images, the template name of output image file with `jpg` or `png` extension should be specified with `-o` option, as shown on example: `-o output_%03d.jpg`.
-The actual file names will be constructed from template at runtime by replacing regular expression `%03d` with frame number, resulting in storing files with names like following: `output_000.jpg`, `output_001.jpg`, and so on.
+* To save processed results in an AVI file, specify the name of the output file with `avi` extension, for example: `-o output.avi`.
-Amount of data stored in output file or files could be limited with `limit` option, to avoid disk space overrun in case of continuous input stream, like camera.
-Default value is 1000, it can be changed by applying `-limit N` option, where N is number of frames to store.
+* To save processed results as images, specify the template name of the output image file with `jpg` or `png` extension, for example: `-o output_%03d.jpg`.
+The actual file names are constructed from the template at runtime by replacing regular expression `%03d` with the frame number, resulting in the following: `output_000.jpg`, `output_001.jpg`, and so on.
-If a folder of images is used as a demo input, it is recommended that you store the results as images.
-Storing to AVI may fail if input images are different in resolution.
+To avoid disk space overrun in case of continuous input stream, like camera, you can limit the amount of data stored in the output file(s) with the `limit` option.
+The default value is 1000.
+To change it, you can apply the `-limit N` option, where `N` is the number of frames to store.

->**NOTE**: Windows* systems may not have Motion JPEG codec installed by default.
-If this is the case, OpenCV FFMPEG backend could be downloaded by PowerShell script, located at OpenVINO install package at the path `<INSTALL_DIR>/opencv/ffmpeg-download.ps1`.
-This script should be run with Administrative privileges.
-Or, alternatively, storing results to images can be used.
+>**NOTE**: Windows* systems may not have the Motion JPEG codec installed by default.
+If this is the case, OpenCV FFMPEG backend can be downloaded by the PowerShell script provided with the OpenVINO install package and located at `<INSTALL_DIR>/opencv/ffmpeg-download.ps1`.
+Run the script with Administrative privileges.
+Alternatively, you can save results as images.
 ## Demo Output

 The application uses OpenCV to display the real-time action recognition results and current inference performance (in FPS).